schoi1337/schoi1337.github.io/_posts/2025-03-19-cozyhosting.md

 ---

 Cozyhosting is a full-stack box simulating a small hosting provider with cPanel-like features and virtualization support.

 Access was obtained via a leaked admin backup that revealed credentials for an internal API.
 That API exposed VM controls, which were used to spawn a shell on a running guest system.

 Privilege escalation was achieved by escaping from the guest using a misconfigured QEMU socket exposed to the host.

 Cozyhosting demonstrates how management interfaces, if not isolated properly, can lead to full system compromise across virtual layers.

+I chose this machine because it simulates a realistic hosting provider scenario, combining web misconfigurations, credential leakage, and virtualization escape — all of which are common themes in modern infrastructure attacks.

+It also presents an opportunity to practice chaining low-severity misconfigs into full root compromise, which is a core red-team skill.

 OS: Linux

 Difficulty : Easy

+> **Attack Flow Overview**
+ 1. Exploited a leaked admin backup file to extract API credentials
+ 2. Abused internal API to spawn shell on hosted guest VM
+ 3. Escaped to host via misconfigured QEMU socket

+ This chain mimics real-world attack paths seen in hosting panels and cloud VM orchestration environments.

 ## Enumeration